-The cause of anorexia nervosa is believed to be multifactorial with psychological, environmental and biological factors that all play a role.
+The cause of anorexia nervosa is believed to be multifactorial with psychological, environmental, and biological factors believed to all play a role.

-However, some people can have several risk factors without being affected, and other individuals that are not considered at high risk may develop symptoms of anorexia nervosa.
+However, some people can have several risk factors without being affected, whereas other individuals who would not be considered at high risk may develop symptoms of anorexia nervosa.
 Therefore, the specific causes of the condition are still unclear.

 There are certain personality and behavioral traits that are associated with anorexia nervosa and thought to be involved in the development of the condition.
 These factors include:

 - Excessive fear or doubt about the future